facelessuser/Rummage/docs/src/markdown/usage.md

 Use\ Unicode\ properties    | Changes the behavior of `\w`, `\W`, `\b`, `\B`, `\d`, `\D`, `\s`, and `\S` to use use characters from the Unicode property database (will also modify `\l`, `\L`, `\c`, and `\C` in search patterns if using Backrefs with Re).
 Format\ style\ replacements | Replace pattern will use [a string replace format][format-string] for replace. `#!py3 "{1} {1[-2]} {group_name[-3]}"` etc. This is not available for Re without Backrefs, and is limited when using Re with Backrefs.
 Read more about format mode [here][backrefs-format].
 And remember that Rummage normalizes mentioned differences in Backrefs' and Regex's handling of back slash escapes in format replace mode.

-### Regex Engine Flags
+### Regex Engine Options

-If the Regex engine is being used for regular expressions, a couple of extra toggles will be available.
-Regex can be run in either `VERSION0` or `VERSION1` mode.  `VERSION0` is compatible with Re regular expression patterns and has the extra `fullcase` toggle.  `VERSION1` does not have this toggle as it is enabled by default and can only be disabled inline via a pattern with `(?-f)`. `VERSION1` is not directly compatible with Re patterns as it adds a number of changes to the syntax allowing for more advanced search options.
+If the Regex engine is being used for regular expressions, a couple of extra checkboxes will be available.
+Regex can be run in either `VERSION0` or `VERSION1` mode.

+`VERSION0` is compatible with Re regular expression patterns and has the extra `fullcase` toggle. `VERSION1` does not have this toggle as it is enabled by default and can only be disabled inline via a pattern with `(?-f)`. `VERSION1` is not directly compatible with Re patterns as it adds a number of changes to the syntax allowing for more advanced search options.

 Toggle                      | Description
 --------------------------- | -----------